nezihemervegurel/icml2023/_projects/3_project.markdown

 **Description and Purpose**

 Model performance is dependent on the choice of metric and possible parameters.
-Thus, it is of utmost importance to have a framework that allows for the comparison of the performance of different AI models.
+Thus, it is of utmost importance to have a framework that allows for comparing the performance of different AI models.
 EP provides meaningful, state-of-the-art metrics that promise high expressibility.

 **Functionalities**
-Offers testing measures and methods for different quality dimensions including interpretation, bias, uncertainty, and robustness; questionnaires provide qualitative evaluation
+Offers testing measures and methods for different quality dimensions, including interpretation, bias, uncertainty, and robustness; questionnaires provide a qualitative evaluation

 **Target Groups**
-Manufacturers, notified regulatory bodies.
+Manufacturers notified regulatory bodies.

 **Schedule**
 * Tuesday, 4:00 PM